Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 ### _4.3 Annotation & Candidate genes_

-I rebuilt the Campbell candidate gene comparison using a unified v2 pipeline for both GEMMA PC3 mixed-model GWAS and GEMMA male-only PC3 GWAS.
-The candidate gene list now includes AMBN, AMTN, ENAM, ODAM, AMELX, MEP1A, MEP1B and PLA2G7.
-For each gene, the pipeline searches for the best GWAS SNP inside the gene and within ±500 kb, ±1 Mb and ±2 Mb windows.
+For each Campbell candidate gene (i.e. AMBN, AMTN, ENAM, ODAM, AMELX, MEP1A, MEP1B and PLA2G7), the pipeline [SEE ] searches for the best GWAS SNP inside the gene and within ±500 kb, ±1 Mb and ±2 Mb windows.
 It also extracts all Bonferroni-significant SNPs falling in these regions.

-Separate output directories were created for the all-sex GEMMA PC3 and male-only GEMMA PC3 analyses to avoid overwriting previous results [SEE ].
+Results reproduced the original mixed-model findings.
+In the male-only GWAS, the enamel-cluster signal persisted but was substantially weaker (best p = 8.1E-05).
+No Bonferroni-significant SNPs were detected within 2 Mb of any Campbell candidate gene opposite to AMELX associated SNP (CM044047.1:170145312:G:T; p = 1.56E-10) from GEMMA GWAS mixed-model.
+These results indicate that the Campbell candidate loci do not overlap the strongest male-only GWAS signals and suggest that the AMELX-associated signal observed in the mixed GWAS is not driven by males alone.

+In the male-only GWAS, the strongest local association among the Campbell candidates was detected near MEP1B (p = 1.76E-05, approximately 53 kb from the gene).
+These results indicate that MEP1B deserves to be considered alongside MEP1A as a biologically relevant candidate locus for tusk variation in Asian elephants. **Overall, none of the Campbell candidate genes directly overlap the strongest male-only GWAS peaks, but several loci—particularly MEP1B and AMELX—remain promising targets for downstream LD, population genetic, and regulatory analyses**.